rixx/books.rixx.de/src/reviews/jupiterash/a-study-in-winning.md

       it was formulaic, it executed the formula well.

       https://books.rixx.de/reviews/2020/a-study-in-winning/'
+related_books:
+  - book: jupiterash/a-study-in-doubles
+    text: The next part in the series.
 ---

 Too much steam, too much tennis puns, but undeniably good pacing.
 Follows a formula but follows it well.